Installation

 # Use the single header file

 Download the pocketpy.h on our GitHub Release page.
 And #include it in your project.
+The header can only be included once.

 # Use CMake

-In your CMakelists.txt, add the following lines:
+Clone the whole repository as a submodule into your project, In your CMakelists.txt, add the following lines:

 add_subdirectory(pocketpy)

-target_link_libraries(your_target pocketpy)
+target_link_libraries(<your_target> pocketpy)

 See CMakeLists.txt for details.